-Fact: Glass blocks about 95 per cent of Ultra-violet B (needed for making vitamin D)
+Fact: Glass blocks about 95 per cent of ultra-violet B (UV-B), which is needed for making vitamin D.

-Sadly, you will not be able to increase your vitamin D levels by sitting in front of a sunny window, as virtually all the ultra-violet B rays are filtered out by commercial and automobile glass blocks the rays needed for vitamin D manufacture.
-Unfortunately, the harmful ultra-violet A can penetrate glass and may actually be harmful.
+Sadly, you will not be able to increase your vitamin D levels by sitting in front of a sunny window, as virtually all commercial and automobile glass blocks the ultra-violet B rays needed for vitamin D manufacture.
+Unfortunately, the harmful ultra-violet A (UV-A) can penetrate glass and may actually be harmful.
 (REF)

-Myth: Being outside very early in the morning or late in the day will give you your quota.
+Myth: Being outside very early in the morning or late in the day will give you your daily D quota.

 Fact: The sun’s rays are too weak at that time to make much difference.